Mark Nixon (rugby league): Playing career

 Nixon played for the Hornby club in the Canterbury Rugby League competition and represented Canterbury.
 In 1989 he spent ten weeks in Australia with the Canberra Raiders as part of the New Zealand Rugby League's "Rookie Scheme".

 In 1990 he was selected for the New Zealand national rugby league team and played in two Test matches against Papua New Guinea.
 Later that year he moved to England, joining the Rochdale Hornets for the 1990/91 season.

 In 1993 Nixon captained Canterbury and was selected as a Kiwi triallist.
 From there he was selected as part of the Kiwis touring side to Great Britain and France but did not play in any Test matches.

 In 1994 Nixon was part of the Canterbury Country Cardinals in the new Lion Red Cup.
-At the end of the year he again moved to England, playing for the Featherstone Rovers during the 1994/95 season.
+At the end of the year he again moved to England, playing for Featherstone Rovers during the 1994/95 season.

 Nixon again represented Canterbury in 1997.
 He played for Hornby.